-However, one of the most important realizations that a business can make is that lead generation investments are not useful, and will have a harder time impacting revenue, without lead management.
+Businesses place their trust in marketing professionals for whatever they see as the “sticking point” of their efforts to generate more sales.
+One of the most important realizations that a business can make is that lead generation investments are useful.
+However, this will have negligible impact on revenue without lead management.
 The two must go together in order to see impressive boosts in customer purchase rates.

 Many Leads, Fewer Customers

-If this lead should emerge again, the CRM tracks and helps sales associates choose the best next step for contact with them.
-For leads that aren’t currently purchasing, lead management requires well-conceived drip campaigns that keep leads “warm” to the idea of your product while they are slowly moved toward a purchase.
+If this lead should emerge again, the CRM tracks it.
+This helps sales associates choose the best next step for contact with them.
+For leads that aren’t currently purchasing, lead management requires well-conceived drip campaigns.
+This keeps leads “warm” to the idea of your product while they are slowly moved toward a purchase.

 Raise your Return on Investment

-When you invest in lead generation, your CRM should help you make the most of immediate response tools to capture in-market shoppers, help you reach out to the medium-term shoppers who will appreciate a personalized touch and a subsequent follow-up, and also any long-term prospects who are likely to purchase after a drip campaign messaging sequence.
+When you invest in lead generation, your CRM should help you make the most of immediate response tools to capture in-market shoppers; help you reach out to the medium-term shoppers who will appreciate a personalized touch and a subsequent follow-up; and also any long-term prospects who are likely to purchase after a drip campaign messaging sequence.
 Lead management best practices put each of these items in reach, rather than abandoning all medium and long term prospects and resulting in wasted investments.

 Need help making lead generation and lead management ROI grow by combining these strategies in your marketing plan?
 SalesNexus combines a wealth of experience in modern digitally-driven marketing with the industry understanding that will help them tailor your marketing strategy to the needs of your customers.
-The All-in-One CRM combines marketing automation, lead generation investments, and drip campaign abilities.
+The All-in-One CRM combines marketing automation, lead generation investments, and email marketing drip campaign abilities.
 Contact us today!